speedbump13/westminster_program_research/README.md

 # westminster_program_research
-Looks at market and educational data to determine what program may be a fit
+Because of the size of the data file, they are ignored on GIT.
+These will have to be manually copied.